tts-tcq-2024/paradigm-shift-in-c-ChandanaB5420/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extension: Early Warning System
+## Overview
+A 5% tolerance-based early warning feature was added for temperature, SoC, and charge rate.
+This warns users when approaching upper or lower limits.

+## Modifications
+Warning Logic: Introduced a 5% tolerance near the upper/lower bounds for temperature, SoC, and charge rate.
+Modularity: Customers can adjust or disable warnings for specific parameters easily in the future.
+Refactoring: Reduced cyclomatic complexity by removing conditional statements using arithmetic and arrays.
+Separated pure functions from I/O for better maintainability.

+## Test Coverage
+Test cases were expanded to cover edge conditions, early warnings, and breaches for all parameters.